Special Educational Needs

 Changes to the SEND Code of Practice from September 2014

-As many of you will be aware, the SEND Code of Practice changed from September 2014.
-There are a number of significant changes, in particular, over the next couple of years, the introduction of the Education, Health and Care Plan, which aims to better coordinate the services working around a child.
+As many of you will be aware, the SEND Code of Practice changed in September 2014.
+There were a number of significant changes, in particular, the introduction of the Education, Health and Care Plan, which aimed to better coordinate the services working around a child.

-As a school, we are well-prepared for these changes, and are working closely with the Local Authority who are keeping us updated as to their progress in developing a County-wide approach.
+As a school, we welcomed these changes and have been implementing this new system whilst working closely with the Local Authority who regularly keep us updated as to the progress of a County-wide approach.

 The new Code of Practice can be found here: https://www.gov.uk/government/publications/send-code-of-practice-0-to-25